esweany/Foundations-of-Python-1/README.md

 # Introduction_to_Python_Part1
-First workshop in a series of five Python workshops.
+First workshop in a series of five Python workshops.<br/>
+Note: Please click **'launch binder'** button, present at the bottom of the page to launch the Binder
 ### Introduction to Python

 * **Hands-on**